cheminfo/openchemlib-js/Documentation.md

 ### searcher.isFragmentInMolecule()

-Returns true if the set fragment is in the target molecule, false otherwise
+Returns whether the current fragment is in the target molecule.

 ---